ynsta/steamcontroller/README.md

 ## TODO

- 1. Finish to guess each bytes/bits roles in the usb message (*Done*).
+ 1. Finish to guess each bytes/bits roles in the usb message (*Done* Except Gyroscope).
  2. Understand how to configure haptic feed backs (*In progress*).
-    - Understand the format of control messages used
+    - Understand the format of control messages used (cf _Control Message Capture_ below)
  3. Understand how to enable gyroscopes (TBD).
  4. Redirect inputs to userland events via uinput (*Done*).
  5. Create a simple xbox event mapper (*Done* but to be improved).